 Well, here we go with a Danny Phantom and Persona 4 crossover.
 I'll admit that the original bit that launches Danny into the story is pretty unoriginal and probably a bit contrived, but aside from going the route of the Fentons already being dead, this is the only way I can see him getting to Japan.
-Anyways, I feel that I should warn you that the first few chapters will probably be a bit rough as I try to get into the flow of the story and I apologize for any similarity to other stories as I've been reading quite a few of them recently and I may have accidentally bled some into this one, I've done it before and if I do it again I will do my best to edit it to avoid stepping on toes.
-I'll try to smooth these chapters out later, but until then I always have a few issues as I start a new story.
+Anyways, I feel that I should warn you that the first few chapters will probably be a bit rough as I try to get into the flow of the story, I'll try to smooth it out as much as I can, but I always have a few issues as I start a new story.
 As for the length of the chapters you can probably expect this to be about the normal length, give or take a couple thousand words.

 You will notice several changes in the story line to both Persona 4 and Danny Phantom, significantly more for the latter, but they should be relatively obvious.
 I figure I should mention now that at least for a while Danny will be pretty OOC, though over time he'll slowly drift closer to his carefree attitude you see in the show.
 The main pairing in the story is going to be Danny and Naoto, though I may play a bit of pair the spares if enough people would be interested in seeing it, otherwise I'll probably just have the rest of the characters remain platonic with each other.